 Required Portfolio Content

-- 3 annotated reading lists (2 theoretical in focus; 1 geographic) displaying the contours of each of your fields
+3 annotated reading lists (2 theoretical in focus, 1 geographic) displaying the contours of each of your fields:

-- Dissertation prospectus (20-25 double spaced pages)
+Dissertation prospectus (20-25 double spaced pages):

-At the end of the semester in which you will prepare and annotate the list, you will be examined independently by the faculty member responsible for that list.
+At the end of the semester in which you will prepare and annotate a list, you will be examined independently by the faculty member responsible for that list.
 You must pass these examinations in order to sit for the Portfolio Workshop.

-Portfolio Workshop (Preliminary Certification)
+Portfolio Workshop (Preliminary Exam Certification)

 Before students can proceed to candidacy for the Ph.D., they must receive Preliminary Certification from the department.
 The student's entire Ph.D. committee will participate in this oral discussion of the Portfolio, which can have a duration of up to 2 ½ hours.
 The first half of the workshop will focus on the three fields, and students will be expected to demonstrate fluency in the key themes in these fields.
 The second half of the workshop will focus on the dissertation prospectus and plans for research.

 If the student fails to defend their Portfolio by the end of the sixth semester, they risk not being allowed to continue in the program.
 If their Ph.D. committee feels that the student has not performed adequately, she/he will be allowed to reschedule the workshop only if the entire committee supports this recommendation (pending approval of the Graduate Dean).
 All Ph.D. committee members must participate in the workshop, with no more than one member participating via conference call (current COVID-19 pandemic circumstances excepted).

 Students are expected to complete all of their course work before going into the field.